 Central serous chorioretinopathy can lead to a “serous detachment” or blister beneath the retina, which causes distorted or blurry vision, a blind or gray spot in central vision, and unexplained flashes of light.
 The exact cause of central serous chorioretinopathy is not known, but it is known to be associated with stress and steroid medications.

-It is currently believed that the choroidal circulation develops a pool of extracellar fluid or edema.
-This edema or leakage puts pressure on the RPE, causing it to blister up into focal or multifocal elevations known as serous detachments of the pigment epithelium.
+It is currently believed that the choroidal circulation develops a pool of extracellular fluid or edema.
+This edema or leakage puts pressure on the RPE, causing it o blister up into focal or multifocal elevations known as serous detachments of the pigment epithelium.
 The blister develops an opening allowing fluid to leak under the retina.
-This leak is called "avascular" since it is not usually associated with the development of abnormal blood vessels (neovascularization), but this can occur as a secondary complication of central serous chorioretinopathy.
+This leak is called “avascular” since it is not usually associated with the development of abnormal blood vessels (neovascularization), but this can occur as a secondary complication of central serous chorioretinopathy.

 One of the challenges of detecting central serous chorioretinopathy is differentiating between the two kinds of leakage.
-This is especially true in middle-aged and older people who are at a greater risk of developing both central serous chorioretinopathy and age-related macular degeneration.
+This is especially true in middle-aged and older people who are at greater risk of developing both central serous chorioretinopathy and age-related macular degeneration.
 The distinction is important, since the treatment differs for the two types.

 Central serous chorioretinopathy is more common among men between 25 and 45, although younger or older men or women can also develop the disease.
 It is associated with stress and steroid medication.
 While patients with central serous chorioretinopathy tend to be far-sighted and have an unusually thick choroid, they usually have no other eye diseases.